The fractional Laplacian with reflections: Introduction

-This paper is organized as follows.
-Section~\ref{sec:prelim} introduces the fractional Laplacian along with related potential theory, involving the Dirichlet heat kernel $(p^D_t, t>0)$, Green function $G_D$ and Poisson kernel $P_D$ of the set $D$.
-In Section~\ref{sec:tk} we define the kernel $(k_t, t>0)$ of the semigroup $(K_t)$ and prove that $\int_D k_t(x,y)\dy=1$ for all $x\in D$ and $t>0$.
-In Section \ref{s.Lt} we study the resolvent of $(K_t)$ and in Section~\ref{s.sg} we characterize the generator and shed light on the corresponding boundary conditions.
-In Section~\ref{s.im} we prove the existence of a unique invariant measure (density) and the exponential convergence of the semigroup to the stationary measure for large time.
+\kb{The} paper is organized as follows.
+Section~\ref{sec:prelim} \kb{provides essential preliminaries, including an introduction to} the fractional Laplacian \kb{and} related potential theory. \kb{It also introduces} the Dirichlet heat kernel $(\mk{p_D(t)}, t>0)$ of the set $D$.
+In Section~\ref{sec:tk}, we \kb{proceed to construct} the kernel $(\mk{k(t)}, t>0)$ \kb{that defines} the semigroup $(\mk{K(t)})$. \kb{We also prove that} $\int_D \mk{k(t,x,y)}\dy=1$ for all $x\in D$ and $t>0$.
+Section \ref{s.Lt} \kb{delves into the study of} the resolvent of $(\mk{K(t)})$. \kb{In} Section~\ref{s.sg}, we \textit{characterize} the generator of the semigroup and discuss the associated boundary conditions. \kb{Additionally, we provide a solution to a typical boundary value problem.} In Section~\ref{s.im} we prove the existence of a unique invariant measure (density) and the exponential convergence of the semigroup to the stationary measure for large time. \kb{The reader may also find a few examples illustrating our results.
+Example~\ref{ex.dirac} and Remark~\ref{r.tough} (\ml{restarting at} a fixed point $x_0\in D$) show that, in general, the semigroup $(K(t))$ is neither symmetric nor does it act on $L^2$.
+Examples~\ref{ex.1}, \ref{ex.2}, and \ref{ex.3} focus on the boundary conditions induced by $\mu$.
+In Remark~\ref{r.iob}, we propose directions for future research and generalizations.}

-Our construction of the semigroup $(K_t)$ is purely analytic, based on non-local Feynman--Kac perturbation and Duhamel formula applied to $p^D$.
-The reader interested in the Markov process resulting from $(K_t)$ is referred to the forthcoming paper \cite{KB-MK-Mp} by the authors.
+\kb{As we mentioned, the} construction of the semigroup $(\mk{K(t)})$ is purely analytic, based on nonlocal \kb{Schr\"odinger} perturbation, \kb{or} Duhamel formula applied to $p^D$.
+The reader interested in the \kb{existence and properties of a} Markov process resulting from $(\mk{K(t)})$ is referred to the forthcoming paper \cite{KB-MK-Mp} by the authors.